vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 There is another point to be answered.
 What is it that removes the nescience in the Brahman?
 If the answer is.
-"He who realises monism or oneness", then this is a more delight- ful statement.
+"He who realises monism or oneness", then this is a more delightful statement.
 The Supreme Brahman is suffering from illusion and the bound individual soul in samsara redeems it.
 (This is stating the proposition upside down).
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>